eserlxl/LLMEngine/README.md

 ### Customizing Config File Path

-You can change the default configuration file path using the `APIConfigManager` API:
+The default configuration file path can be changed using the `APIConfigManager` API:

 ```cpp
 #include "APIClient.hpp"